-$$g_1(x) = C_S - x \le 0 \tag{4}$$
+$$g_1(x) = C_s - x \le 0 (4)$$

-The constraint end date (C_E) depends on the type of 'Strong' obsolescence event.
-In the case of a 'Strong A' obsolescence event the constraint end date is the next date of production (D_P) also called a production event, i.e., the next date when the component is needed to support the system (manufacturing or sparing).
+The constraint end date ( $C_E$ ) depends on the type of "Strong" obsolescence event.
+In the case of a "Strong A" obsolescence event the constraint end date is the next date of production ( $D_P$ ) also called a production event, i.e., the next date when the component is needed to support the system (manufacturing or sparing).
 A production event includes all the activities that result in the creation of a system instance or the replenishment of spares.
-The amount of time between the C_S and C_E consists of two periods: the LAT and the 'waiting time' (WT).
-The 'WT' is specific only to 'Strong A' constraints and is the time the component is allowed to remain obsolete within the current system design after which a design refresh must occur.
-This secondary period of time is called 'WT' because the component is 'waiting' for a design refresh after it has gone obsolete.
-The LAT and waiting time durations are defined by equations (3) and (5) respectively, where, the production event date (D_P) is the date of the first production event following the obsolescence event (D_O) , so $D_P > D_O$ is assumed.
-If there is no future production event date following the 'Strong A' obsolescence event, then no constraint will be created due to the fact that 'Strong A' components can continue to operate in installed systems indefinitely.
+The amount of time between the $C_S$ and $C_E$ consists of two periods: the look-ahead time and the "waiting time" (WT).
+The "waiting time" is specific only to "Strong A" constraints and is the time the component is allowed to remain obsolete within the current system design after which a design refresh must occur.
+This secondary period of time is called "waiting time" because the component is "waiting" for a design refresh after it has gone obsolete.
+The look-ahead time and waiting time durations are defined by Equations 3 and 5 respectively, where, the production event date $(D_P)$ is the date of the first production event following the obsolescence event $(D_O)$ , so $D_P > D_O$ is assumed.
+If there is no future production event date following the "Strong A" obsolescence event, then no constraint will be created due to the fact that "Strong A" components can continue to operate in installed systems indefinitely.

-$$WT = C_E - D_O = D_P - D_O \tag{5}$$
+$$WT = C_E - D_O = D_P - D_O (5)$$

-In the case of 'Strong B' obsolescence event types, an immediate design refresh corresponding to the obsolescence event is required.
-Just like the 'Strong A' constraints, 'Strong B' constraints have a period of time before the obsolescence event called the LAT and equation (3) can be used to find the constraint start date (C_S).
-Unlike 'Strong A' constraints, 'Strong B' constraints do not have a 'waiting time' because by definition they require an immediate design refresh, so the constraint end date (C_E) is the same as the obsolescence date (D_O), (i.e., $C_E = D_O$).
-The biggest difference between 'Strong B' and 'Strong A' constraints is that 'Strong B' constraints require a backfit (i.e., a design refresh) for all fielded systems that are affected by the obsolescence of the 'Strong B' component.
+In the case of "Strong B" obsolescence event types, an immediate design refresh corresponding to the obsolescence event is required.
+Just like the "Strong A" constraints, "Strong B" constraints have a period of time before the obsolescence event called the lookahead time and Equation 3 can be used to find the constraint start date (Cs).
+Unlike "Strong A" constraints, "Strong B" constraints do not have a "waiting time" because by definition they require an immediate design refresh, so the constraint end date (Ce) is the same as the obsolescence date (Do), (i.e., Ce = Do).
+The biggest difference between "Strong B" and "Strong A" constraints is that "Strong B" constraints require a backfit (i.e., a design refresh) for all fielded systems that are affected by the obsolescence of the "Strong B" component.
 With the constraint end date known, the second of a pair of explicit constraints can be written as:

-$$g_2(x) = x - C_E \le 0 \tag{6}$$
+$$g_2(x) = x - C_E \le 0 (6)$$

-The g_1 and g_2 explicit constraints are evaluated as a pair and share a common design refresh date.
+The $g_1$ and $g_2$ explicit constraints are evaluated as a pair and share a common design refresh date

 The cost of the backfit process can be broken into two parts: the backfit development cost (a non-recurring cost) and the backfit implementation cost (a recurring cost for each fielded system instance).
-To implement the backfit, a production date that is the same date of the 'Strong B' obsolescence date ($D_P = D_O$) is inserted into the production schedule.
+To implement the backfit, a production date that is the same date of the "Strong B" obsolescence date ( $D_P = D_O$ ) is inserted into the production schedule.
 Similar to a production event that produces new instances of the system, this inserted production event has a production quantity that is the number of affected, fielded system instances; however, in this context it is implementing backfits rather than creating new system instances.
-This inserted production event (i.e., backfit implementation event)

-is seen as any other production event, except when it comes to creating 'Strong A' constraints.
+This inserted production event (i.e., backfit implementation event) is seen as any other production event, except when it comes to creating "Strong A" constraints.

-3.2 Step 2: creation of component replacements and their constraints
+3.2 Step 2: Creation of component replacements and their constraints